 The original partners would keep the company in the family, with a few additions.
 In 1951 Richard Cruver—Howard’s brother—moved to Anchorage to help manage Army/Navy.
 When Howard became ill, Richard replaced him as partner.
 Later, McManamin left the company, beginning a career in real estate.
 He bought the Army/Navy building and leased it to Cruver and Miller.
 In 1979 Richard and Glen sold the business to their sons, Mark Cruver and Mike Miller, who own and manage the Anchorage store to this day.
 Monty Rostad, a longtime employee, became an equal partner in 1980, managing the Fairbanks store.

 In 2008, the group purchased Mack’s Sport Shop, a sporting goods business started in a Kodiak bedroom by electronics technician Ray Mackie.
 The store, which supplied local hunters with ammo, firearms, and other supplies, was purchased by Tom and Cheryl Merriman in 1983.
 Under the Merriman’s ownership, Mack’s Sport Shop expanded and received the Alaska State Small Business of the Year award in 1998.
-Army/Navy has weathered the trials and tribulations of more than 60 years in Alaska: Statehood, the Trans-Alaska Pipeline, the devastating 1964 earthquake (which destroyed 4th Avenue but not the store) and a post-pipeline slump in the 1980s.
+Big Ray's has weathered the trials and tribulations of more than 60 years in Alaska: Statehood, the Trans-Alaska Pipeline, the devastating 1964 earthquake (which destroyed 4th Avenue but not the store) and a post-pipeline slump in the 1980s.
 What started as a small surplus store on 4th Avenue became Alaska’s premiere outfitter with five locations and over 100 employees.
 We may have changed with the times but our mission has not: to meet the needs of Alaskan workers as they confront the challenges of the last frontier.